-Defendants’ lawyer argued to the jury that there was no factual causation, as Ms. Atkins would not have elected to have the mesh implanted had her implanting doctor told her of risks mentioned in the production information brochure.
+Defendants’ lawyer argued to the jury that there was no factual causation, as Ms. Adkins would not have elected to have the mesh implanted had her implanting doctor told her of risks mentioned in the production information brochure.

-The trial judge granted Plaintiff’s lawyer’s motion for a new trial on damages as the jury was required minimally to award Ms. Atkins money damages at least for her revision surgery, since the mesh had to be excised or taken out of her vagina, which is one of the stated complications for mesh surgery.
+The trial judge granted Plaintiff’s lawyer’s motion for a new trial on damages as the jury was required minimally to award Ms. Adkins money damages at least for her revision surgery, since the mesh had to be excised or taken out of her vagina, which is one of the stated complications for mesh surgery.

-This case demonstrated the difficulty of the plaintiff not recalling what she was told about the risks, her implanting doctor not being able to testify as to what risks he told her since he has dementia, and finally, and perhaps most importantly, Ms. Atkins’ testimony that she would not have gone forward with the mesh implantation had she been told of the risks identified in the product brochure.
+This case demonstrated the difficulty of the plaintiff not recalling what she was told about the risks, her implanting doctor not being able to testify as to what risks he told her since he has dementia, and finally, and perhaps most importantly, Ms. Adkins’ testimony that she would not have gone forward with the mesh implantation had she been told of the risks identified in the product brochure.

-Routinely, women considering mesh implants for stress urinary incontinence are not warned that mesh is permanent, cannot be removed totally, that there are risks of serious harm (such as painful sex – aka dyspareunia, pelvic pain, erosion of mesh into vagina or other organs such as urethra or bladder, need for revision surgery where some of the eroded mesh is removed, bleeding and return of incontinence even more severe than previously sufferred before the mesh was implanted), and that the risks are likely.
+Routinely, women considering mesh implants for stress urinary incontinence are not warned that mesh is permanent, cannot be removed totally, that there are risks of serious harm (such as painful sex – aka dyspareunia, pelvic pain, erosion of mesh into vagina or other organs such as urethra or bladder, need for revision surgery where some of the eroded mesh is removed, bleeding and return of incontinence even more severe than previously suffered before the mesh was implanted), and that the risks are likely.

-Women are rarely told of permanence, severity and likelihood of risks – so had Ms. Atkins testified that she would not have proceeded with the vaginal mesh implant had she been told of the permanence, severity and likelihood of the risks she would have been fine and the jury could have found causation.
+Women are rarely told of permanence, severity and likelihood of risks – so had Ms. Adkins testified that she would not have proceeded with the vaginal mesh implant had she been told of the permanence, severity and likelihood of the risks she would have been fine and the jury could have found causation.
 However, since she testified that the stated risks in the product brochure had not been told to her, and that had her implanting doctor told her of the risks stated in the product brochure she would not have consented to have the mesh implanted, that is what got her into trouble and led to the jury concluding that there was no factual causation.

 My impression is that where the implanting doctor is not available to testify as to what risks he warned his patient of, and the patient cannot recall what she was told about the risks, there can be causation problems if the plaintiff does not recall being warned of the risks identified in the product brochure.
 It is not advisable for a plaintiff to state that she would not have decided to have the mesh implanted had her implanting doctor warned her of the risks stated in the product brochure.
 That will lead to factual causation problems.